zivid/zivid-ros/README.md

 # Zivid ROS driver

-This is a preview branch for the Zivid ROS 1 driver for Zivid SDK 2.14.0.
+This is a branch for Zivid ROS 1 driver that supports Zivid SDK 2.14.0.
 Be aware that this branch does not support configuring
 Zivid settings via dynamic_reconfigure.
 You must use service `load_settings_from_file` or `load_settings_2d_from_file` and provide a .yml file, to set the Zivid capture settings.
 See [Services](#services) for more info.